jeffreywolberg/deblurring_dataset_generator/README.md

 ### Deblurring Dataset

-This repo consists of blurred images suitable for a deblurring task.
+This repo consists of blurred images suitable for benchmarking deblurring algorithms.
 There are three difficulty levels:

-1. **Spatially invariant non-blind deconvolution**: In this level, the kernel and its parameters are given (e.g. Gaussian(mu, sig_sq)), and the task is to recover the unblurred image.
+1. **Spatially invariant non-blind deconvolution**: In this level, the kernel and its parameters are given (e.g. Gaussian(mu, sig_sq)) in the problem, and the task is to recover the unblurred image.
 The dataset consists of images blurred with different types of kernels, such as box, triangle, and gaussian filters, and pixel horiz/vert motion blur.

     Derived from the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/).